Adrienne Haan: Career

 Her theater and musical productions include lead roles in Les Misérables, Evita, Cats, Cabaret, Sunset Boulevard, King Henry VI, and Richard III.
 Her cabaret show, The Streets of Berlin, is based on Berlin, mon amour, her most recent CD which was released in both German and English in 2010.
 Both the show and the recording include works by Mischa Spoliansky, Kurt Weill, and Bertolt Brecht arranged for voice, big band and string quartet by Heinz Walter Florin.
 Her earlier CDs include music by Andrew Lloyd Webber and Claude-Michel Schönberg.
 In Europe, she has appeared on the "Westdeutscher Rundfunk" Television Channel.

 Her latest albums Tehorah in German, Yiddish and Hebrew as well as her rock tribute to the French Chanson Rock Le Cabaret! were both published during the COVID-19 pandemic and have received critical acclaim.

 In New York City Haan serves on the International Advisory Board of the Duke Ellington Center for the Arts.

+Since 2021, Adrienne has been a member of the Dramatist Guild of the United States of America.

 She also serves on the honorary entertainment board of the "Survivor Mitzvah Project" helping Holocaust Survivors in Eastern Europe to a better quality of living.